veronicaflores/veronicaflores.github.io/index.md

 Professor Vicente Ordóñez-Román's official bio lies in his lab's website: https://www.cs.rice.edu/~vo9/

 Dr. Vicente Ordóñez-Román is an Associate Professor in Department of Computer Science at Rice University where he leads the **[Vision, Learning, and Language Lab](https://www.vislang.ai/)**, and is a Amazon Visiting Academic at Amazon Alexa AI.
-From 2016-2021 I was an Assistant Professor in the Department of Computer Science at the University of Virginia.
-In the past, I have also been visiting professor at Adobe Research and visiting researcher at the Allen Institute for Artificial Intelligence (AI2).
-I received my PhD in Computer Science at the University of North Carolina at Chapel Hill in 2015 advised by Prof. Tamara L. Berg, an MS in Computer Science at Stony Brook University (SUNY) and an engineering degree at the Escuela Superior Politécnica del Litoral in Ecuador.
-I'm a recipient of a Best -Long- Paper Award at the 2017 Conference on
+From 2016-2021 he was an Assistant Professor in the Department of Computer Science at the University of Virginia.
+In the past, he has also been visiting professor at Adobe Research and visiting researcher at the Allen Institute for Artificial Intelligence (AI2).
+He received his PhD in Computer Science at the University of North Carolina at Chapel Hill in 2015 advised by Prof. Tamara L. Berg, an MS in Computer Science at Stony Brook University (SUNY) and an engineering degree at the Escuela Superior Politécnica del Litoral in Ecuador.
+He's a recipient of a Best -Long- Paper Award at the 2017 Conference on
 Empirical Methods in Natural Language Processing (EMNLP), and the Best Paper Marr Prize at the 2013 International Conference in Computer Vision (ICCV).
-I have also received an NSF CAREER Award, an IBM Faculty Award, a Google Faculty Research Award, and a Facebook Research Award.
-Here is a link to an official bio, and my curriculum vitae.
+He has also received an NSF CAREER Award, an IBM Faculty Award, a Google Faculty Research Award, and a Facebook Research Award.
+Here is a link to an official bio, and his curriculum vitae.

 ## About My Project